-As this was my fourth annual pumpkin carving birthday bash, no details were spared in creating the perfect ghoulish environment.
+As this was my sixth annual pumpkin carving birthday bash, no details were spared in creating the perfect ghoulish environment.
 I mean when you come out the gate with deviled eggs that look like spiders year one, it’s pretty hard to keep out-doing yourself.
 So this year, I took a couple of past years favorites and added some new more sophisticated eats to the block… because in all honesty, it’s really easy to have food quality suffer when you’re trying to stay on theme.

 D E V I L E D E G G S